 Challenges when inspecting turbine blades

-Traditionnaly, turbine blades or film radiography are verified through touch sensors based CMM inspection.
-However, blade manufacturers increasingly use laser scanning to verify the shape of the aerodynamic blade surface and the dimensions of milled planes and flanges, drilled holes and alignment notches. to gain full insight in internal structure, wall tickness and cooling holes the latest technology is to use X-ray and CT inspection.
+Traditionally, turbine blades or film radiography are verified through touch sensors based CMM inspection.
+However, blade manufacturers increasingly use laser scanning to verify the shape of the aerodynamic blade surface and the dimensions of milled planes and flanges, drilled holes and alignment notches. to gain full insight in internal structure, wall thickness and cooling holes the latest technology is to use X-ray and CT inspection.

 Compared to traditional tactile inspection, LC and XC laser scanners capture much more point data in a shorter time frame, and embed measurement and analysis in an automatic digital inspection process.
 At the same time, non-contact measurement requires little or no blade pre-alignment, and eliminates probe compensation when scanning freeform blade surfaces.
 By capturing thousands of inspection points per second, Focus software is able to apply far more accurate line fitting to determine the positions of notch edges and verify the angles between notches.
 Laser scanning and Focus point cloud processing software are the cornerstones of a much faster and operator-independent digital inspection process.